layer5io/layer5/CONTRIBUTING.md

 # Contributing to the docs

-If you'd like to contribute to the docs then following is a breif list of what and how you can contribute to it.
+If you'd like to contribute to the docs then following is a brief list of what and how you can contribute to it.
 Also, if you don't have anything to write on as of now then hop on to our [#blog-kitchen](https://layer5io.slack.com/archives/C0210TZRF88) and we shall find you a topic to write on.

 ## Adding a blog post